 Categories: Law Practice Skills

-Course Page for Fall 2016 - Linsmeier, Thomas
+Course Page for Fall 2017 - Linsmeier, Thomas

 During his/her career, virtually every practicing lawyer will represent various stakeholders of businesses (owners, management, directors, creditors, customers etc.), each with adverse legal interests.
 Accordingly, almost every practicing lawyer should understand financial accounting, which long has been referred to as “the language of business.”
-This course will introduce you to basic financial accounting principles and their most common legal applications.
+This course will introduce you to basic financial accounting principles and their most common business and legal applications.

-Most broadly, this course aspires to empower you to develop the skills:
+This course aspires to empower you to develop the skills:

 • To understand and apply the double-entry bookkeeping process that produces financial statements (K, D);